rm6alalauau/BD2-Archive/README.md

 # The BD2 Pulse

-A gaming information aggregation platform for Brown Dust 2 players.
+A fan-made information aggregation platform for Brown Dust 2 players.

+> ⚠️ **Note**: This is an unofficial fan site with no affiliation to the game's developers or publishers.

+## ✨ Features

+- 📰 **Official News** - Stay updated with the latest game announcements
+- 💬 **Community Forums** - Aggregate posts from Bahamut, PTT, NGA, Reddit, and more
+- 🎨 **Fan Creations** - Discover amazing artwork on Pixiv
+- 📱 **Redeem Codes** - Quick access to active redemption codes
+- 🔔 **Push Notifications** - Get notified when new redeem codes are available
+- 🌐 **Multi-language** - Support for Traditional Chinese, Simplified Chinese, English, Japanese, and Korean
+- ⚙️ **Customizable** - Adjust font size, toggle content filters, and more

-## Tech Stack
+## 🛠️ Tech Stack

 **Frontend Framework**
 - Vue 3 with Composition API